untoldengine/UntoldEngine/docs/02-Getting Started/02-Installation.md

 - Prompt you to create or open a project

 From here, you can immediately:
-- Create scenes
+- Create scenes visually
-- Import assets
+- Import 3D models and assets
-- Write USC scripts
+- Write game logic (Swift in Xcode or USC scripts)
-- Run and test your game
+- Build and test your game

 ---